maxfleck/KOSTRA_DWD_FTP_tool/README.md

 # KOSTRA DWD FTP tool

 This is a small tool to simplify the daily work of engineers.
-There is already a great DWD API called [wetterdienst](https://github.com/earthobservations/wetterdienst) on github that provides minute weather data.
-However, for designing structures and other things, data from extreme weather events is necessary.
+There is already a great DWD API called [wetterdienst](https://github.com/earthobservations/wetterdienst) on github that provides weather data on miutes scale.
+However, for designing buildings, structures and other things, data from extreme weather events is necessary.
 These are available in the form of KOSTRA-DWD datasets on file exchange servers, for example as Excel documents.

 This is great because it should be very time-consuming to extract extreme events from the DWD database using the API.
 Unfortunately, working with these datasets is very unintuitive and the data is in a form that is impractical for many calculations.